 Designer and photographer Gosha Rubchinskiy is adamant his references do not represent a political agenda.
-They are instead a reflection of the times we live in.
-Personified by a beautiful gang of young Russian artists and skaters, his fashion movement...
+They are instead a reflection of the times we live in, personified by a beautiful gang of young Russian artists and skaters.

 Sure enough, as we land in the retro surroundings of Kaliningrad's airport where dutiful domestic tourists can buy their very own portrait of President Putin in amber mosaic, news breaks that NATO is sending troops to the enclave's Polish border amidst Russia's deployment of nuclear-capable missiles there in November.
-Conscious of Putin's sudden annexation of Ukraine's Crimea region in 2014, the BBC app informs us, Lithuania is now planning a fence on their side of the Kaliningrad border, too.
-"Gosha is the only person, who portrays the positive side of Russia," says Valentin Fufaev, a 17-year-old artist from Moscow with eyes you can get lost in.
+Conscious of Putin's sudden annexation of Ukraine's Crimea region in 2014, Lithuania is now planning a fence on its side of the Kaliningrad border, too, the BBC app informs us.
+"Gosha is the only person who portrays the positive side of Russia," says Valentin Fufaev, a 17-year-old artist from Moscow with eyes you can get lost in.
 He's known the designer since messaging him on Instagram two years ago and becoming one of his models.
-A talented painter, last year Valentin launched his own fashion line, DOUBLECHEESEBURGERVF, at Dover Street Market—'presented by Gosha' as it is billed by the store, whose parent company, Comme des Garçons, backs Rubchinskiy's brand.
+A talented painter, Valentin last year launched his own fashion line, DOUBLECHEESEBURGERVF, at Dover Street Market—"presented by Gosha" as it is billed by the store, whose parent company, Comme des Garçons, backs Rubchinskiy's brand.
 "It's painful to even mention politics today, and we shouldn't talk about it.
 I don't watch CNN or the BBC or Russian news, because I think politics is the lowest form of art nowadays," Valentin asserts.